Extreme Cold: How to Prevent Cold Stress When Working Outdoors

 Anybody spending a reasonable amount of time in a cold or damp environment is at risk of developing some form of cold stress.
 People who are employed to spend long periods of time in the cold without breaks are especially vulnerable.

-Outdoor staff that have become accustomed to working in inhospitable conditions are often among those most at risk, though they are also among the least likely to notice the symptoms.
+Outdoor workers that have become accustomed to working in inhospitable conditions are often among those most at risk, though they are also among the least likely to notice the symptoms.

 People with chronic obstructive pulmonary disease (COPD), or indeed any heart-related health issue, are at a greater risk when faced with cold weather.